Governor Ron DeSantis Declares “State Of Emergency” in Florida

 According to Florida Law, “A state of emergency shall be declared by executive order or proclamation of the Governor if she or he finds an emergency has occurred or that the occurrence or the threat thereof is imminent.
 The state of emergency shall continue until the Governor finds that the threat or danger has been dealt with to the extent that the emergency conditions no longer exist and she or he terminates the state of emergency by executive order or proclamation, but no state of emergency may continue for longer than 60 days unless renewed by the Governor.”

-How Does Declaring “State of Emergency” Help?
+How Does Declaring a “State of Emergency” Help?

-By declaring a state of emergency in the wake of Hurricane Irma, a couple different avenues open for Gov. Scott to pursue if he deems necessary.
+By declaring a state of emergency in the wake of Hurricane Dorian, a couple different avenues open for Gov. DeSantis to pursue if he deems necessary.
 It also significantly reduces legal red tape that block off resources.
 For example, it activates the emergency mitigation, response and recovery aspects of the state, local and inter-jurisdictional emergency management plans.
-It also gives Gov. Scott the authority to deploy and use any forces he needs and to help distribute supplies and needed materials.
+It also gives Gov. DeSantis the authority to deploy and use any forces he needs and to help distribute supplies and needed materials.
 The National Guard is currently standing by, and they are moving fuel to the state’s east coast.
 In addition to several more regulations that you can read here, Florida law also prohibits price gouging of essential commodities such as food, ice, gas, wood, and hotels during a declared state of emergency.

 Hancock Injury Attorneys encourages you to avoid driving if you are in an area affected by hurricane force conditions.
 If you 100% have to drive, make sure you know the best practices for driving in rainy weather.